nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 6.4.1 =
+* added: use decoding=async to prevent images from blocking text render
 * fixed: database upgrade fails on MySQL 8.0.x
 * fixed: Auto-scale incorrectly handles Divi parallax background images
+* fixed: native lazy loading used on inline PNG placeholders

 = 6.4.0 =
 * added: free API-based WebP generation for servers that cannot generate WebP images locally